Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "After all.
 When the Hunters are done and the Hierarchy dealt with... we’ll have the resources spare to help them *properly,"* she said.

 "Their civil war isn’t going to stop burning," Mike replied.
-"They can’t wait long…"
+"They can’t wait long..."

 "They won’t have to," Naydra promised.
 "Things are about to shift.
 One of the last major obstacles we had with the Dominion will be *dealt with,* soon.
-After that…You’ll see.
+After that...
+You’ll see.
 The E-Skurel-Ir will have all the support they need.
 Until then, we put people where they’re needed most."

 "And right now, I’m needed most here, looking after him?"